Becquerel’s fogged photographic plate

-(b) If all of this energy is converted to thermal energy in the gas, what is its temperature increase, assuming 50.0 cm3 of ideal gas at 0.250-atm pressure?
+(b) If all of this energy is converted to thermal energy in the gas, what is its temperature increase, assuming 50.0 cm3 of an ideal gas at 0.250-atm pressure?
 (The small answer is consistent with the fact that the energy is large on a quantum mechanical scale but small on a macroscopic scale.)

+Q.4.
 Suppose a particle of ionizing radiation deposits 1.0 MeV in the gas of a Geiger tube, all of which goes to creating ion pairs.
 Each ion pair requires 30.0 eV of energy.

 (a) The applied voltage sweeps the ions out of the gas in 1.00 μs.
 What is the current?